St Albans Bach Choir: History and Organisation

 Formed in 1924, the choir's first concert in April of that year consisted of a performance of Bach's St Matthew Passion under Mr Luttman.
 No concerts were given during the Second World War, but it has performed every year since 1947 up until interrupted by the COVID-19 pandemic.
 The concert scheduled for March 2020 was cancelled, with no rehearsals or concerts until Autumn 2021.

 According to the choir's Constitution, its objectives include the "presentation of public choral concerts to the highest possible standards".
 In pursuance of this, membership is by audition with periodic re-auditions.
 In addition, members are required to take periodic individual singing lessons.

 The Musical Director is normally the Director of Music at St Albans Cathedral (Andrew Lucas since 1998 and William Fox from Autumn 2024).
 The choir's President and Vice-President are the Bishop and Dean of St Albans respectively.
 However, there are no formal links with the Cathedral.

 Concerts and other appearances

 Regular concerts

 The choir normally gives three main concerts a year in St Albans Cathedral, with professional soloists and orchestra.
 In alternate years the Summer concert is normally one of the major events in the biennial St Albans International Organ Festival.

 For many years, the choir has also presented charity carol concerts in December, which are very popular.
 A local charity is chosen each year, supported by an afternoon and an evening concert, the former aimed especially at children.

 Guest conductors

+In June 2026, Daniel Hyde, Musical Director and Principal Conductor of the City of London Choir, conducted the choir in a performance of The Dream of Gerontius by Elgar.

-In July 2025, internationally recognised conductor Paul Daniel CBE conducted the choir together with the Choir of King's College London in performaces of Beethoven's 9th Symophony and Brahms' Alto Rhapsody.
+In July 2025, internationally recognised conductor Paul Daniel CBE conducted the choir together with the Choir of King's College London in performances of Beethoven's 9th Symophony and Brahms' Alto Rhapsody.